saranyas-creator/TeleRobotics-Command/dealer.md

 ## 5. Message Routing

-Once a dealer successfully registers and receives a REGISTER_ACK, it can begin exchanging messages through the Router Service.
+Once a dealer successfully registers and receives a `REGISTER_ACK`, it can begin exchanging messages through the Router Service.

-The Router continuously listens for incoming messages from all registered dealers and forwards them to the appropriate destination based on the target field.
+The Router continuously listens for incoming messages from all registered dealers and forwards them to the appropriate destination based on the `target` field.

 ```text
 Receive Message